rendeirolab/_project_template/README.md

 - `full_name`: The user's full name.
 - `username`:  The user's username (no whitespace).
 - `email`: The user's email.
+- [do not change] `template_version`: This will keep track of what template version was used to

 ## Defaults
 To have default values filled in (e.g. username, email) create a `.cookiecutterrc` file or use a `COOKIECUTTER_CONFIG` environmental variable [as described here](https://cookiecutter.readthedocs.io/en/stable/advanced/user_config.html).